A close up of an LED50 fixture at AZ Alkmaar.

 The effect on energy efficiency

-There are two ways of looking at the energy consumption to compare light spectrum efficiency: either take an equal light output as a starting point and or an equal energy consumption as starting point.
-In the tables below, you can very clearly see that, in order to produce a light output of 1000 μmol/s/m2, you need a significantly less amount of energy to produce the red spectrum than the green and the blue spectrum (respectively 27% and 21%).
+There are two ways of looking at the energy consumption to compare light spectrum efficiency: either take an equal light output as a starting point or an equal energy consumption as starting point.
+In the tables below, you can very clearly see that, in order to produce a light output of 1000 μmol/s/m2, you need significantly less energy to produce the red spectrum than the green and the blue spectrum (respectively 27% and 21%).
 Or, if you look at it from an equal energy input point of view, you have a significantly higher light output with the red spectrum than with the green and the blue.

 Colour recipe Light output Energy input